8 Ways to Ace a Job Interview

 You’ve launched your job search and landed an interview.
 Now what?

-Don’t try to “wing it” and go in unprepared, says Amy Chauvin of the Office of Career Services here at the University of Louisiana Lafayette.
+Don’t try to “wing it," says Amy Chauvin of the Office of Career Services at the University of Louisiana at Lafayette.

 Chauvin and the Career Services staff coach students through the job search process.

-“A lot of students come in not knowing what to expect in that first professional interview,” she says.
-“We want to make sure they’re prepared, they put their best foot forward, make a good impression and hopefully land the job they want.”
+“A lot of students come in not knowing what to expect in that first job interview,” she says.
+“We want to make sure they’re prepared, put their best foot forward, and hopefully land the job.”

-Interviewing is a two-way process, adds Chauvin, assistant director of Career Services.
-The employer is interviewing the student just as much as the student is interviewing the employer — the job situation has to be a good fit for both.
+Interviews are a two-way process, adds Chauvin, assistant director of Career Services.
+The employer is interviewing the student just as much as the student is interviewing the employer.
+The job situation has to be a good fit for both.

-Here are the key steps for a successful job interview.
+Here are key steps for a successful job interview.

 1. Do Your Research